 There are no updates available at this time.

-The cost of the first 100 copies of this publication (not counting the copies distributed to LDC members) is covered by NSF Grant Number 9983258, and therefore free of charge to qualified researchers.
-A $30 shipping and handling fee applies.
-After these first 100 copies are distributed, additional copies will be available under the normal terms and costs.
+The distribution costs for the first 100 copies of this publication (not counting copies distributed to LDC members) are covered by NSF Grant Number 9983258, and those copies are available at no cost to qualified researchers.
+After the first 100 copies are distributed, additional copies of the corpus will be available under standard terms and costs.